eraybasar/pesdk-docs/_guides/html5/v5/introduction/concepts/export.md

 ---
 layout: guides/content
 title: &title Export to Server
-description: By default, the PhotoEditor SDK for HTML5 exports to your user's device.
+description: By default, PhotoEditor SDK for HTML5 exports to your user's device.
 Learn how to disable the automatic download and export to a server instead.

 menuitem: *title
 order: 3